 Some people, events and sources seemingly never cease to provide teaching opportunities and materials for our courses on law and ethics.
 I have previously credited Lindsay Lohan for the treasure trove of litigation that her travails have provided.
 But I think that Donald Trump has, and will for many years, provide us with a wealth of teachable moments.

-In the first :50 of the clip below from the second debate, Mr. Trump gave his view on business regulations:
+In the first :50 of the clip below from the first debate, Mr. Trump gave his view on business regulations:

 So, placing Mr.Trump's positions side by side, we hear: